metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 There are several reasons people could be seeing rows that they're not supposed to see.

+### Are those people also in groups with permission to view the entire table?

+**Root cause:** People are in groups with permissions to view the table, and therefore can see all rows, not just the sandboxed rows.

+**Steps to take:**

+For the person in question, check to see which groups they belong to.
+Do any of the groups have access to the table you're trying to sandboxed?
+If so, remove them from that group.
+Remember that everyone is a member of the "All users" group; which is why we recommend you revoke permissions from the all users group, and create new groups to selectively apply permissions to your data sources.

-### Is the question public?
+### Is the question available via Signed Embedding or Public Sharing?

 **Root cause**: The question is public.
-Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user attributes or group information available for filtering the data, so all results will be shown.
+[Public questions][public-sharing], even those that use [Signed Embedding][signed-embedding], can't be sandboxed.
+If someone doesn't have to log into Metabase to view the question, Metabase doesn't have user attributes or group information available for filtering the data, so all results will be shown.

 **Steps to take**: